Poland turns to fossil fuel soulmate Trump as coal output flags

 Analysts at the state-run ARP agency, which monitors the Polish coal market, expect imports this year will definitely exceed the 8 million tonnes reported in 2016.
 Some private analysts believe the figure could be as high as 10 million.

-This comes at a cost: European coal prices are around $85 a tonne, just below their highest level since June 2013 due largely to Chinese demand.
+This comes at a cost: European coal prices TRAPI2Yc1 are around $85 a tonne, just below their highest level since June 2013 due largely to Chinese demand.

 Until now, most imported coal has been from Russia but it largely supplies households as the government does not allow state-run power generators to burn it.